 Cocker Spaniels have medium to long coats.
 Their fur may be straight or wavy and feel very silky to the touch.

-As they move on from their puppy stage, they begin to develop feathers on their legs, chest, and underbelly.
+As they move on from their puppy stage, they develop feathers on their legs, chest, and underbelly.

-As I mentioned earlier, the Cocker Spaniel's coat comes in various colours with many different markings.
+As I said earlier, the Cocker Spaniel's coat comes in various colours with many different markings.

 They can be seen in beautiful solid colours such as golden, red, chocolate (liver), black, black and tan, liver and tan, and parti-colours, for example, orange and white, liver and white, lemon and white, and black and white.